 - •

 Ferries from Athens (All Ports) to Patmos run year-round from Piraeus - Koropi - Eleftherios Venizelos ports, 6 days a week.
 The first ferry from the Koropi port departs at 10:00, and the last at 23:55 from Piraeus.
 Similar schedules apply for the Eleftherios Venizelos ports.
-From June to September, there are approximately 8 crossings per week.
+From June to September, there are approximately 7 crossings per week.
 In quieter periods, the route is served by around 1 crossings per week.
-The fastest ferry departing from Koropi, takes 1h 18min, while on average the ferry trip lasts about 8h 25min.
-Ticket prices range from €44.00 to €61.00.
+The fastest ferry departing from Koropi, takes 1h 18min, while on average the ferry trip lasts about 8h 32min.
+Ticket prices range from €44.00 to €56.50.
 Book your tickets online to Patmos with Ferryscanner for an easy booking experience and the best price guarantee.

-Ferry companies from Athens to Patmos
+Ferry companies from Athens (All Ports) to Patmos

-Athens to Patmos ferry schedule
+Athens (All Ports) to Patmos ferry schedule

-When you book your ferry tickets for the Athens to Patmos route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.
+When you book your ferry tickets for the Athens (All Ports) to Patmos route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.

-Shortest ferry ride from Athens to Patmos
+Shortest ferry ride from Athens (All Ports) to Patmos

-No, a day trip from Athens to Patmos isn’t practical as the shortest travel time is 1h 18min from all available ports, and there’s no return ferry on the same day.
+No, a day trip from Athens (All Ports) to Patmos isn’t practical as the shortest travel time is 1h 18min from all available ports, and there’s no return ferry on the same day.
 We’d recommend you take at least two days to truly visit Patmos.
-Use our ferry search and booking system to explore return options and visit the Patmos to Athens ferry route for more details and schedules to help plan your trip.
+Use our ferry search and booking system to explore return options and visit the Patmos to Athens (All Ports) ferry route for more details and schedules to help plan your trip.

 This summary for the Athens (All Ports) to Patmos route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.